sourcegraph/srclib/TOOLCHAINS.md

    Dockerfile.
 There is no installation necessary for these tools; the `src` program knows how to build and run their Docker container.

 Tools may support either or both of these execution modes.
+Their behavior should be the same, if possible, regardless of the execution mode.
+(TODO(sqs): Clarify this.
+What does "should be the same" mean?)

 Toolchains are not typically invoked directly by users; the `src` program invokes them as part of higher-level commands.
 However, it is possible to invoke them